 Defining Counseling Psychology

 Unlike other specialty areas in psychology, counseling psychology specifically has a strong focus on providing effective therapeutic treatments to help clients who are experiencing a broad range of symptoms.
-According to the Society of Counseling Psychology, counseling psychology can be defined as a professional psychology field that pays attention to the “emotional, social, vocational, educational, health-related, developmental, and organizational concerns” that normally impact our daily lives.
-Across all stages of development from childhood through old age, counseling psychology is made up of culturally based practices for addressing school adjustment problems, life transitions, relationship difficulties, learning deficits, stress management, organizational issues, and career moves.
+According to the Society of Counseling Psychology, the counseling psychology definition can be understood as a professional psychology field that pays attention to the “emotional, social, vocational, educational, health-related, developmental, and organizational concerns” that normally impact our daily lives.
+Across all stages of development from childhood through old age, counseling psychology is made up of culturally-based practices for addressing school adjustment problems, life transitions, relationship difficulties, learning deficits, stress management, organizational issues, and career moves.

 Clinical vs. Counseling Psychology

 Since the two distinctive fields of clinical psychology and counseling psychology are quite similar, they are often mistaken for each other.
 Although these two areas overlap, it is important to realize the main differences in their perspective and training.
 At its core, the difference between clinical and counseling psychology comes down to the seriousness of the conditions that the practice aims to diagnose and treat.

 While counseling psychology mostly focuses on psychologically and emotionally healthy individuals, clinical psychology is more concerned with the treatment and prevention of serious mental illnesses, a practice called “psychopathology.”
 Clinical psychologists will study and treat medically diagnosed psychological and behavioral conditions such as depression, bipolar disorder, and schizophrenia.
 Counseling psychologists, on the other hand, will help clients work through emotional, social, and physical stressors in their lives that aren’t attributable to a diagnosed mental illness.
 These troubles are typically triggered by their relationships, jobs, or school and include family issues, substance abuse problems, and others.